Pankaj-Sati/IonSelectSearch/README.md

 ## Usage

-After installing this package with `npm i ion-select-search --save`, import the IonSelectSearchLibModule in your main module(app.module.ts) or your lazy-loaded module.
+After installing this package with `npm i ionic-select-search --save`, import the IonSelectSearchLibModule in your main module(app.module.ts) or your lazy-loaded module.
 Eg: inside home.module.ts:

 `    import { IonSelectSearchLibModule } from 'ion-select-search';